Rivals for CATAN

 About the game

 Submerge yourself into the bustling life on Catan - be the prince or princess of Catan and decide on the fate of its settlers.
 In addition to settlements, roads, and cities, you also construct the buildings where your subjects work, hire heroes that make your opponent's life as a gamer difficult, and build ships to boost your trade.

 - Theme Game: About 45 to 60 minutes

 - Duel: About 60 to 75 minutes

 Each settlement is worth 1 victory point, and if you upgrade a settlement to a city, you receive another victory point.
 The easy-to-play Introductory Game, “The First Catanians,” takes about 30 minutes and is exclusively played with the cards of the Basic Set.
-The first player to reach 7 victory points via his settlements and cities wins the game.
+The first player to have 7 (or more) victory points wins the game.

 Simply using the resources you harvested to build roads and settlements or to upgrade settlements to cities won't be enough to come out the winner.
 It is also important that you place heroes, buildings, and trade ships above and below the settlements and cities, because these cards are important in the competition for the trade advantage and the strength advantage, both of which give you additional victory points and pave your road to victory.

 Once you have mastered the Introductory Game, new challenges await you in the three Theme Sets of Rivals for Catan.
 Each Theme Set takes about 40 to 60 minutes and is played together with the cards of the Basic Set, which you are already familiar with at that point.